Task: Design, Design Development

 Collaboration: Punkt S, Zurich - De Vries Engineering, Zurich

-The Haus zum Löwensteig is located in the heart of Zurich, directly behind the National Bank.
-Built in 1885, the building is considered a pioneer for concrete buildings in Zurich.
+In the heart of Zurich, directly behind the National Bank, is the Haus zum Löwensteig.
+Built in 1885, the building is considered a pioneer for concrete construction in Zurich.

-In close cooperation with the institute for building preservation, MACH developed a new circulation concept for the office renovation.
-Exactly where the original staircase was located, a breakthrough was made to connect the two office floors and achieve a dynamic exchange between the employees.
+In close cooperation with the historical preservation authorities, MACH developed a new access concept for the office conversion.
+Exactly where the staircase was originally located, an opening was made to connect the two office floors and promote a dynamic exchange between employees.

-The first floor, belonging to the basement, was originally used as a warehouse for building materials.
-After 1965, the more representative second floor even housed the architecture office of Häfeli Moser Steiger Architects.
-Accordingly, the functions were distributed in the current layout.
-The first floor was freed from previously added partitions and returned to the layout of the original storage room.
-Here a loft-like studio was created for creative interaction with the projects.
-On the second floor are the communicative meeting rooms as well as a large, multifunctional meeting room for customers and employees with its own bar and coffee area, which can be converted into a small auditorium.
+The first floor was originally used to store building materials and the more prestigious second floor housed the architectural office of Häfeli Moser Steiger Architekten from 1965.
+The layout concept reflects these original uses.
+The first floor partition walls were removed and the generous area of the original storage room was restored.
+The result is a loft-like studio that provides space for the creative exploration of interdisciplinary project teams.
+On the second floor are meeting rooms and a large, multifunctional gathering space with a bar and coffee area, which can also be used as a small auditorium.